Great to have you, Rush Limbaugh here behind the Golden EIB microphone.

 I appreciate that.

-Um I wanted just to say also thank you for being a voice of sanity and giving the truth about Israel right now.
+I wanted just to say also thank you for being a voice of sanity and giving the truth about Israel right now.

 Well, I appreciate your saying that.

-And there's a lot of Jewish people in the New York Times and they hate Israel.
+And there's a lot of Jewish people in the New York Times, and they hate Israel.

-And I have people ask me, well, how in the world do all of these Jewish people line up against Israel the way they do?
+And I have people ask me, how in the world do all of these Jewish people line up against Israel the way they do?

-And there's a simple, there's a simple answer for this.
+And there's a simple answer for this.

 I mean, you're Jewish, but you're conservative.